Skip to main content

 • automate routine administrative tasks

-• assist with drafting routine, internal and non-sensitive communications
+• help draft and refine routine, internal and non-sensitive content

 • analyse sentiment to understand patterns and trends in large data sets